ThingPulse/docs/docs/guides/icon256-word-clock.md

 ### Connect to WiFi

 When powered on for the first time, the Icon256 creates its own WiFi access point for easy configuration.
+Follow these steps:

 1. **Quick connect with QR code**: Scan this QR code with your smartphone to connect automatically to the access point: